UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 *or a MetaData Entity* such as a person, organization, project or grant.

-*DataCrate RDFa Document*: a complete description of a dataset in HTML + RDFa format, which is to be saved in the bag root directory as CATALOG.html.
+*DataCrate RDFa Document*: a complete description of a dataset in HTML + RDFa format, which is to be saved in the bag base directory as CATALOG.html.

 *DataCrate-Framed JSON-LD*: a JSON-LD document containing DataCrate metadata, which has been framed using [JSON-LD Framing 1.1] and the [DataCrate JSON-LD frame].